7 Things Not to Do During Labor - Baby Chick

 Yes, staying upright and changing positions often can help with comfort and encourage your baby to move into a good position, which may even help labor progress.
 But periods of rest are equally vital.
 Labor can last many hours, and sometimes even days, so you don’t want to burn out before reaching the finish line.1 Resting between periods of activity is one of the best things you can do for both your mind and body.

-If you are having a home birth, no worries!
+If you are planning a home birth, this may not apply in the same way.
 However, if you are having a hospital birth or a birth center birth, you don’t want to get there too early since you could be sent home.
 You want to wait as long as you can while in active labor before heading to the hospital.

 Doing these things early in labor can increase your chances of a C-section.2 A few of my clients have experienced this, so I can speak from experience.
 Try to wait until you’re in active labor before heading to the hospital, as it can help you avoid unnecessary stress or interventions.